SharonLutz/ePowerLI/README.md

 ## References
 The power analysis used here was implemented in the following manuscript to determine the empirical power to detect the interaction between age and 7 metabolites on BDR in the CAMP and GACRS studies: <br/>

 Kelly RS, Sordillo JE, **Lutz SM**, Avila L, Soto-Quiros M, Celedón JC, McGeachie MJ, Dahlin A, Tantisira K, Huang M, Clish CB, Weiss ST, Lasky-Su J, Wu AC.
 Pharmacometabolomics of Bronchodilator Response in Asthma and the Role of Age-Metabolite Interactions.
-(Submitted).
+Metabolites.
+9(9). doi: 10.3390/metabo9090179.